duckworthj39/page_view_metrics/Readme.md

 were to be parsing a very large log file.
 For example if I were to use the array **include** method to look for a log with a specific path, it would start from the 0th element and go one by one.m This isn't the case with a hash.

+# First Iteration
+This initial iteration includes two sections, one to create a data set for the page metrics and one for displaying the data set.
+The string manipulation to display this data set is all done within the MetricsPresenter, this will take any attribute a page has and append the value to a presentable string.

+# First Improvements
+This method provides an MVP approach however it can be improved upon by moving the logic to interpolate the metrics from the MetricsPresenter to a public method in the Page object itself.
+The advantage here is we don't have to be stuck with a rigid method of displaying this data and it means we can do things like display the metrics in a terminal side by side.

+Currently the Metrics presenter interface allows for a user to print out a specific set of metrics (visits or unique_visits).
+Having the page handle the string interpolation means we can provide different mechanisms for how we present that data, whether it is in a terminal or being pulled into another application to display on a web page or in a file.

 # References
 https://launchschool.com/blog/how-the-hash-works-in-ruby